astropy/astropy/docs/development/releasing.rst

 #.
 Update the Astropy web site by editing the ``index.html`` page at
    https://github.com/astropy/astropy.github.com by changing the "current version" link and/or updating the list of older versions if this is an LTS bugfix or a new major version.
+You may also need to update the contributor list on the web site if you updated the ``docs/credits.rst`` at the outset.

 #.
 In the astropy *master* branch (not just the maintenance branch), be sure to
    update the ``CHANGES.rst`` to reflect the date of the release you just